gnsJhenJie/paint-ai-bot/README.md

 # Paint AI Bot

-A Line bot who paints your images as a paint from famous painter using neural style transfer.
+A Line bot who paints your images as paint from famous painters using neural style transfer.
 You can also play games and chat with it.

 ## Try it now